scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Breakfast sandwich, soylent, then had some dumplings and my last slice of pizza for dinner.

+### Day 422

+Soylent for lunch today, also went to the store and grabbed some jalapeno poppers and some chicken wings.
+Which I saved some of for dinner later on, then my friend showed up for tutoring and brought me a happy meal!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/